-On November 4, 2021, staff mailed postcard notices to 59 service agencies, religious institutions, adjacent communities, county government agencies, senior housing developments, etc. The postcard provided notice of the process to submit an application for funding to help the city address its priority needs.
+On November 22, 2022, staff provided notice of the release of the application for PY2023 funded activities to 57 local service agencies, religious institutions, adjacent communities, county government agencies, senior housing developments, etc. The notice identified the process for funding to help the city address its priority needs.